fbpx

 Right now, pensions can often be passed on outside of IHT.
 After April 2027, their value will be added to the estate.
 For many farmers, this means that the personal nil-rate allowance (the £325,000 each person currently gets) could be used up entirely by the pension.

-The knock-on effect is that even more of the farm’s value could sit above the APR cap and be subject to tax.
+The knock-on effect is that more of the farm’s non-agricultural assets, such as cash, cottages, or diversification income, could become exposed to inheritance tax.

 What options do farmers have?